-Map 4.3 Location of TIP Highway, Bridge, and Rail Projects Relative to Overlapping Communities of Concern Block Groups
+Map 4.3 Location of TIP Highway, Bridge, and Rail Projects Relative to Communities of Concern Block Groups

-Map 4.4 Locations of TIP Bicycle and Pedestrian Projects Relative to Overlapping Community of Concern Block Groups
+Map 4.4 Locations of TIP Bicycle and Pedestrian Projects Relative to Communities of Concern Block Groups

-The FY2012-2018 TIP included 29 bicycle and pedestrian project totaling \$55 million in project funding.
-Of the 29 projects, 21 projects (72 percent) were located within, partially within, or connected directly to an area of overlapping EJ communities of concern Block Groups.
-Of the \$55 million in total project funding, \$40 million, or 73 percent was within, partially within, or connected directly to an overlapping EJ community of concern Block Group.
+The FY2012-2018 TIP includes 201 highway projects totaling over \$846 million in project funding.
+Of the 201 projects, 153 were located within, partially within, or connected directly to at an area of overlapping communities of concern Block Groups.
+Of the \$846 million in total project funding, \$583 million, or 68.93 percent is within, partially within, or connected directly to a communities of concern Block Group.